B.C. Resident Hunting

 All resident hunters must have a Fish and Wildlife ID and hunting credentials.
 If you are signing on to BC Hunting Online, you will need a basic BCeID.
-You do not need a BCeID if you go to a participating vendor, a Service BC or FrontCounter BC location.
+You do not need a BCeID if you go to a participating vendor.

 Definition of B.C.
 Resident

 Under the Wildlife Act, a B.C. resident is a person who is:

 - A Canadian citizen or permanent resident of Canada, whose only or primary residence is in British Columbia and who has been physically present in British Columbia for the greater portion of each of 6 calendar months out of the 12 calendar months immediately before doing a thing under the Wildlife Act